Which European countries have opened their borders?

 Austria

-Austria has closed its land borders with Germany, Italy, Switzerland, Liechtenstein, Slovakia and the Czech Republic.
+Austria opened its land borders with Germany, Switzerland, Liechtenstein, Slovakia, Slovenia, Hungary and the Czech Republic on 4 June.

-Vienna plans to fully reopen its frontier with Germany on June 15.
-Chancellor Sebastian Kurz said he was optimistic similar understandings could be reached with other neighbouring countries in the coming week (25-31 May).
+There will be no entry checks, except for on the Italian border.

-For anyone who does arrive in Austria, for example by air, a medical certificate must be produced proving a negative COVID-19.
+For anyone else who does arrive in Austria, for example by air, a medical certificate must be produced proving a negative COVID-19 test.

 The certificate cannot be more than four days' old.